Crypto Trading 101: Leading Telegram Trading Bots

 Unibot offers a “fail guard”, which is a setting that simulates transactions to predict the likelihood of success or failure, helping traders avoid wasting gas fees on likely-to-fail transactions.
 It also has a web application and the team reportedly plan to add support for futures trading and DeFi in the future.

-BONK Bot
+BONK BOT

 Developed by the BONK community, BONK Bot allows trading of any SPL token on Solana.
 Traders can simply insert a contract address and rapidly purchase a token.
 To increase speed, users can preset certain criteria before purchase, such as slippage and a tip.
 Routing is powered by the Jupiter DEX.